 The Extended Team Model is a collaboration based on mutual trust, shared values and transparency.
 It’s working towards a common goal while establishing emotional connections and remaining flexible.

-If you’re in the middle of looking for an amazing external team, look no more - Selleo is excited to work with you in any model you choose.
+If you’re in the middle of looking for an amazing external team, look no more - Selleo is excited to work with you on any model you choose.
 Check out one of our teams.